n1k1t/mock-server/README.md

 1. Start mock server (for example on `localhost:8080`)
 2. Register expectation using CLI (cURL) or application lib
 3. Make request to `localhost:8080/...`
-    1. The mock server matches a request payload with registred expectations
+    1. The mock server matches a request payload with registered expectations
     2. Build a response using an expectation configuration

 **In case of mocking with request forwarding:**